 “SRP is very supportive,” Balmer said.
 “Even when I had to take sick days or personal days, they didn’t blink an eye.
 They knew what I was dealing with and always said that it’s family first.”

 Balmer hopes her experience as a caregiver for her mom can help others.
 Her advice to those in similar situations: Don’t hesitate to accept assistance.

 “One of the things my mom used was palliative care, which is a step below hospice,” she said.
-“A nurse would come into the home for care versus having her go out — something that was difficult when she wasn’t feeling well.
+“A nurse would come into the home for care versus having her go out – something that was difficult when she wasn’t feeling well.
+But assisted living services have been helpful for her.
 People should accept that help willingly.
 They’re there for you.”

 For more than 100 years, SRP has served Arizona by providing the critical resources of water and power.
 Today, SRP builds upon that mission by ensuring Arizonans who work for our company have access to critical benefits such as maternal and paternal leave, aging parent assistance, adoption support and more.